python-cffi/cffi/doc/source/index.rst

 ``ffi.verify(source, **kwargs)``: verifies that the current ffi signatures compile on this machine, and return a dynamic library object.
 The dynamic library can be used to call functions and access global variables declared by a previous ``ffi.cdef()``.
+You don't need to use ``ffi.dlopen()`` in this case.

-The library is compiled by the C compiler: it gives you C-level API compatibility (including calling macros, as long as you declared them as functions in ``ffi.cdef()``).
+The returned library is a custom one, compiled just-in-time by the C
+compiler: it gives you C-level API compatibility (including calling macros, as long as you declared them as functions in ``ffi.cdef()``).
 This differs from ``ffi.dlopen()``, which requires ABI-level compatibility and must be called several times to open several shared libraries.

 On top of CPython, the new library is actually a CPython C extension module.
 This solution constrains you to have a C compiler (future work